Righty Throwers, Lefty Hitters - Why These Hitters Are More Likely to Be Great

 It’s all about the brief period in time when you learn the swing.
 A movement always has the “signature” of your body composition - your left or right arm dominance - when you were first learning the move.
 It’s like you “head down a certain path” when you learn movements, and unless you at some point consciously restructure the way you feel that movement, you will always be “living” within that particular neural pathway.

-In order for you to become a great hitter, therefore, you need to consciously change your swing to be more front arm dominant.
-You can teach an old dog new tricks, but you will need in this case…well…a trick.
-And that trick is the front arm progression.
+In order for you to become a great hitter, therefore, you need to consciously change your swing to be more front arm dominant, or "body-controlled."
+You can teach an old dog new tricks.
+And in this case the way to do it is with the front arm progression.

 (* = with 3,000 or more at-bats)